-With the help of a major sponsor donating $1,500,000 to the Basilica Forecourt Restoration along with museum grants and other donations, we have reached $3,330,000 total funding for this project.
-We are on track to break ground this November and need your help to secure the final $670,000 needed to ensure a successful restoration that will last another 100+ years.
+With the help of a major sponsor donating $1,500,000 to the Basilica Forecourt Restoration along with museum grants and other donations, we have reached $3,600,000 total funding for this project.
+With 90 % of the project funded broke ground on this 6 month project on April 5th, 2021.
+We need your help to secure the final $400,000 needed to ensure a successful restoration in time to commemorate the 250th anniversary this fall.

 Downie Museum Restoration

 The Downie Museum adobe is rich with history, not only from the past 100 years, but also has ties to early Mission life.
 The Downie Museum adobe was commissioned by Father Ramón Mestres, renowned from John Steinbeck’s novel Tortilla Flat, in 1919.
 This 1,157-square-foot building was completed in 1921 as quarters for the visiting priest.
 In 1980, it was dedicated as a museum to honor Sir Harry Downie, who spent 50 years as the Mission’s great restorer.
 This adobe structure is believed to have been built on the site of Junipero Serra’s 2nd Church, from 1773-1776.
 As the Mission grew it served as headquarters for the Mission system and was later used for the Mission’s physician until the Mission was abandoned in the mid 1800’s.